Deadly twin blasts rock Syria, state TV reports | DW | 20.10.2021

 Two roadside bombs are said to have exploded near a bus carrying soldiers.

-Syria's state-run news agency, SANA, said the explosives were detonated as the bus was passing through President Bridge in the capital.
+Syria's state-run news agency, SANA, said the explosives were detonated as the bus passed through President Bridge in the capital.

-A third device was defused by an army engineering unit, Syrian state television reported.
+An army engineering unit defused a third device, Syrian state television reported.

 Officials have called the explosions a "terrorist" attack.